Air Force Falcons: Ice hockey

-From 2007–2009, the men's hockey team won three straight Atlantic Hockey conference tournaments, and made three straight appearances in the NCAA Division I hockey tournament.
+From 2007 to 2009, the men's hockey team won three straight Atlantic Hockey conference tournaments, and made three straight appearances in the NCAA Division I hockey tournament.
 Their 2007 appearance in the NCAA tournament was the first ever by a service academy.
 In the East Regional of the 2009 NCAA tournament, Air Force upset top seed Michigan 2–0, and just missed going to the Frozen Four in a 3–2 double overtime loss to Vermont.

 Lacrosse

 Air Force has fielded an NCAA men's lacrosse team since 1967.
 They appeared in the Division I Championship tournament in 1971, 1977, 1988, 2014, 2016, and 2017.
-The team competed in the Southern Conference as an associate member through the 2021 season and joined the ASUN Conference, also as an associate member, on July 1, 2021.
+The team competed in the Southern Conference as an associate member through the 2021 season and joined the Atlantic Sun Conference (then officially the ASUN Conference), also as an associate member, on July 1, 2021.

 Rifle

 In June, 2013, Air Force became a charter member of the Patriot Rifle Conference.